The Blessed Virgin and Saint Anne, adapted from a photo by Paul Flores; used with permission.

 The Leonine Prayers

-In 1884, Pope Leo XIII prescribed the recitation of several prayers after Low Mass.
+1884, Pope Leo XIII prescribed the recitation of several prayers after Low Mass.
 In 1934, Pope Pius XI ordered that these same prayers be offered for the conversion of Russia.
-These prayers are now optional.
-And, of course, they were meant to be said publicly by a priest after Low Mass.
+The prayers were meant to be said publicly by a priest after the Traditional Latin Low Mass; but now anyone can say the prayers privately after any Mass.

-But think about it.
-Why rush off after Mass just to chat with someone outside or to be the first out of the parking lot?
-Why not say these prayers—or other prayers of thanksgiving—privately and voluntarily?
-Of course, if you are in a parish that has Masses back to back and everyone stayed to pray after Mass, then—God forbid—the Mass schedule might have to be adjusted to suit the needs of prayer rather than human convenience.
+So think about it.
+Why rush off after Mass just to chat with someone, to dump coffee (or tea) and junk food onto the Blessed Sacrament in you, or to be the first out of the parking lot?
+Why not say these prayers—and other prayers of thanksgiving—privately and voluntarily?
+Of course, if you are in a parish that has Masses back to back and everyone stayed to pray after Mass, then—O Lord!—the Mass schedule might have to be adjusted to suit the needs of prayer rather than human convenience.

 The Lord is with thee;